elenasacristan/treebooks/README.md

 - **CSS3:** Is the language used to add styles to the HTML.

 - **[JavaScript:](https://developer.mozilla.org/en-US/docs/Web/JavaScript)** This is the language used to add interactivity to the website.
-I have used it to add the auto-scroll effect when overnight over the list of book.
-Also has been used to display the spinner icon while the pages load.
+I have used it to add the auto-scroll effect when hovering over the list of book.
+Also has been used to display the spinner icon while the pages load and in order to show the map.
+Stripe also requires some code in Javascript

-- **[Python:](<[https://www.python.org/](https://www.python.org/)>)** The main logic of the website has been created using Python.
+- **[Python:](<[https://www.python.org/](https://www.python.org/)** The main logic of the website has been created using Python.

 - **[Django:](https://www.djangoproject.com/)** I have used Django framework to build the backend of the website.

 #### Dependencies:

 Below is the list of the main packages that I had to install to create the project.
 These packages are listed in the requirements.txt file together with some other packages that have been installed automatically when installing the main packages.

-**Django** is the framework needed to create this project.
+**Django** is the framework user to create this project.

 ```Django==1.11.17```

 **django-forms-bootstrap** is needed to apply bootstrap styles to the Django forms.

 ```django-forms-bootstrap==3.1.0```

 The **Pillow** package is needed to allow the upload of images.
 ```Pillow==6.1.0```